 Quick.
 When you think of estate planning, what comes to mind first?
 Is it wealthy folks living in mansions, travelling in private jets and riding in limousines?
 Actually, estate planning is for everyone.
 From the wealthy to the not so wealthy, beginning at age 18.

 But what is meant by “Life & Estate Planning”?
 After all, isn’t estate planning just an after death plan for the distribution of your stuff?
-Oh, no. The focus is on planning to protect you, everyone you love and everything you have whether you are healthy, incapacitated or deceased.
+Oh, no. The focus is on planning to protect you, everyone you love, and everything you have whether you are healthy, incapacitated, or deceased.

 As you can imagine, approached with this comprehensive mindset, this subject fills volumes of very dry, scholarly tomes.
 Unless your professional calling is to be an estate planning attorney, these scholarly tomes can (and will) cure anyone of insomnia.
 So, what do you really need to know to enjoy Life & Estate Planning Peace of Mind?

 No Life & Estate Plan will be of value unless it begins with solid planning for your own potential incapacity.
-Here is why: The law requires each adult American to make his or her own personal, health care and financial decisions.
+Here is why: The law requires each adult American to make his or her own personal, health care, and financial decisions.
 However, if you have not legally appointed the agent of your own selection in advance of your incapacity, then a probate judge, who may not know you or your wishes, will appoint one for you.
 This process may invade your privacy by making your personal and financial circumstances a matter of public record.
-In fact, since it employs three lawyers (at a minimum), consider it as The Lawyer Full-Employment Program.
+In fact, since it employs three lawyers (at a minimum), we call it The Lawyer Full-Employment Program.

 You may want to appoint different agents to make your financial and health care decisions.
 For example, you might have the “numbers” person (a family member with a financial or business background) handle your financial decisions and the “medical” person (e.g., a family member or friend with a medical background) handle your health care decisions.
-Again, my practice is to prepare separate instruments.
+Accordingly, my practice is to prepare separate instruments.